pounce-lang/parser/README.md

 A Pounce parser

-Although, I love the nearley parser generator, like all the generators I have tried, it did not provide a mantainable solution for all my parsing needs.
-I would like to try again and regain control in the future, I miss the rr diagrams that nearley makes, amoung other nicaties.
+Although, I love the (nearley parser generator)[https://nearley.js.org/] and the (Canopy parser)[http://canopy.jcoglan.com/], just like all the generators I have tried, they did not provide a mantainable solution for my parsing needs.
+I will try them again and hopfully regain all their bennefits in the future.
+After all, I miss the rr diagrams that nearley makes, amoung other nicaties and canopy gives you four languages to run in.
 I am leaning these build commands as a reminder to com back to it someday sooner than never.
 ```
 npx nearleyc src/pounce.ne -o build/pounceNe.js
 npx nearley-test -i " a 5 [ 5 a ]" build/pounceNe.js